0xck/diploma/README.md

 - test duration more than 86400 seconds
 - any traffic pattern constructors
 - more than 1 test per TRex instance
-- connection to TRex via IPv6 and DNS
-- all TRex port statistic
+- full TRex port statistic
 - work with traffic capture
 - changing parameters during test for stateless
 - pushing config/pattern/pcap on TRex